DavidGitter/covi-pl/Readme.md

 # Harris Corner Detection

 ## Introduction
 The ability to discover corners in an image forms an important basis for the field of image processing.
 Corners represent points of interest in an image.
 If you were to assign points to edges in an image, this would take quite a long time, as edges are arbitrarily long.
-With corners, on the other hand, we are able to mark them with just one point.
+Corners, on the other hand, we are able to be marked with just one point.

 <p align="center">
     <img src="pictures/unmarked_one.jpg" alt="unmarked" width="200"/>